peterall/eurorack-prologue/README.md

 Eurorack Oscillators for Korg prologue
 =================================

-This project are ports of some of Mutable Instruments (tm) oscillators to the Korg prologue multi-engine.
+Ports of some of Mutable Instruments (tm) oscillators to the Korg prologue multi-engine.

-See [releases](releases) for latest binaries.
+See [releases](https://github.com/peterall/eurorack-prologue/releases) for latest binaries.